nathangrigg/Latex.bbpackage/readme.md

 commands which lend themselves well to keyboard shortcuts (such as `inverse`, `mathbb`, and `display math`).
 You are responsible for setting your own keyboard shortcuts using the clippings palette.

-If you have anything that you think I should add, feel free to contact me.
+If you have anything that you think I should add, feel free to contact me (Nathan).

 **A note on using clippings:**
 Clippings do not have backslashes in their names, but they do have